vishalramvelu/Algorithimic-Auto-Trade-Bot/README.md

 3. Customize the trading parameters:
    * Set the start_date and end_date variables to define the date range for the analysis
    * Modify the tickers list to include the desired stock tickers.
-4. Run the Flask application to start the web server.
+4. Run Flask application to start web server: `python3 app.py`
-5. Access the application in your web browser using the provided URL.
-6. Review the output, including price charts, technical indicators, and trading signals.
+5. Review the output, including price charts, technical indicators, and trading signals.

 ## Contributing
 Contributions are welcome!
 If you'd like to enhance this project or report issues, please submit a pull request or open an issue.